Hugh Dillon: Acting career

 Dillon's first large-screen acting role was in director Bruce McDonald's 1995 film Dance Me Outside.
 He then played a leading role as Joe Dick in McDonald's 1996 feature film, Hard Core Logo.

-Dillon has appeared in a number of feature films, including Lone Hero, 2005's Assault on Precinct 13, and Ginger Snaps Back: The Beginning.
+Dillon has appeared in a number of feature films, including Lone Hero, Assault on Precinct 13, and Ginger Snaps Back: The Beginning.
 In 2007, he was nominated for a 2007 Genie Award for Best Supporting Actor for his role in Trailer Park Boys: The Movie.
 He starred opposite Vera Farmiga in the Sundance Film Festival award-winning movie, Down to the Bone.
 Dillon has guest-starred on various television programs, including The Eleventh Hour, ReGenesis, and Degrassi: The Next Generation.
 He has also created voice-overs a number of television and radio advertisements.

 Dillon starred as Mike Sweeney in the Canadian dramatic series Durham County.
 His performance earned him a Gemini nomination for Best Actor in 2008; the show itself won five Gemini awards and its second season was aired on TMN and Movie Central.

 Dillon starred as Sergeant Ed Lane in the CTV/CBS police drama series Flashpoint, set in Toronto, which ran for five seasons between 2008 and 2012.
 Dillon won the "Shaw Media Award for Best Performance by an Actor in a Continuing Leading Dramatic Role" at the Canadian Screen Awards in 2014 for his performance in the episode "Fit for Duty" on Flashpoint.

-Dillon is the Co-creator and Executive Producer of the streaming service series Mayor of Kingstown on Paramount Plus.
-On August 5 via Deadline it was announced that Dillon would also become a series regular playing the role of Ian Ferguson, alongside Jeremy Renner, and he will return as Sheriff Donnie Haskell on season 4 of the cable series Yellowstone on Paramount, alongside Kevin Costner.
+Dillon is the co-creator and Executive Producer of the streaming service series Mayor of Kingstown on Paramount Plus.
+On August 5 via Deadline, it was announced that Dillon would also become a series regular playing the role of Ian Ferguson, alongside Jeremy Renner, and he will return as Sheriff Donnie Haskell on season 4 of the cable series Yellowstone on Paramount, alongside Kevin Costner.
 He also played the role of Francis Becker on the third season of the American crime drama series, The Killing opposite Joel Kinnaman, simultaneously appearing on Continuum.
 Dillon played a lead role for three seasons of CBC's X Company.
-Dillon has also appeared in Twin Peaks, feature film Wind River alongside Elizabeth Olsen and Jeremy Renner, Syfy's The Expanse, and feature films The Humanity Bureau and I Still See You.
+Dillon has also appeared in Twin Peaks, the film Wind River alongside Elizabeth Olsen and Jeremy Renner, Syfy's The Expanse, and the films The Humanity Bureau and I Still See You.